taminomara/psql-hooks/Detailed.md

 and assign_expr fields with pointers to its own plpgsql_exec_error_callback and exec_assign_expr functions.

-The hook should not produce any output.
+The hook should not provide any output.

 *Inputs:*